 This is what custom development means in practice.
 The same category of business, field service, but three different operations that needed three different solutions.

-They ran repair and installation crews across active construction sites and needed to assign urgent jobs within minutes, not the 20 minutes it took to find the right crew by phone.
-We built the coordination side of their operation first, and assignment went from a phone chain to seconds.
+They ran repair and installation crews across active construction sites and needed to assign urgent jobs quickly rather than working through a phone chain to find the right crew.
+We built the coordination side of their operation first.
 Everything else came in later phases, after they had seen how the core worked.

 Every building had a scheduled inspection frequency and a service history that technicians needed to reference on site.
 The problem was not dispatch.
 It was that technicians had no access to that history in the field.
 We built around that first.

-They were losing contracts because completed work couldn't be proved fast enough.
+They were losing contracts because completed work could not be proved fast enough.
 The app we built focused on one thing: making finished work provable the same day it was done, straight from the site to the property manager.
 Everything else was secondary.

 That is exactly what the discovery call is for.
 You describe your operation, we ask questions, and by the end of 30 minutes you will have a clearer picture of what the right software looks like for your business.

-The client managed technicians across multiple job sites and ran the whole operation through phone calls and a shared Excel spreadsheet.
+The client managed technicians across multiple job sites and ran the whole operation through phone calls and a shared spreadsheet.
 They did not come to us with a feature list.
 They came with a problem: coordination ate too much office time and job documentation came back too slowly for billing.
 We mapped their workflow, identified the two things that would have the most impact, and built around those first.
-The first version went live in 10 weeks.

-The cost of custom field service app development is visible on a single invoice.
-The cost of not having the right software is invisible, spread across daily inefficiencies that never show up in one place.
+The cost of building is visible on a single invoice.
+The cost of the status quo is invisible, spread across daily friction that never shows up in one place.
+We are not going to invent numbers for your operation.
+Measure these four for one week and you will have a business case nobody can argue with.

 We turn the scope document into a fixed price with milestone payments.
 You know the full cost before anything starts.
 If the scope changes during the project, we agree on it before it affects the price.